startupjs/startupjs/packages/startupjs/README.md

 ### `api`

-Use this hook if you need to create and configure API routes.
+The 'api' hook defines API routes for handling requests to the server

 ```js
   api: (expressApp) => {